sbt/sbt-native-packager/src/sphinx/recipes/package_configuration.rst

 	libraryDependencies += "com.typesafe" % "config" % "1.3.0"
       )

-You would expect ``prod:packageBin`` to work, but *extending* scopes doesn't imply inheriting tasks and settings.
+You would expect ``Prod / packageBin`` to work, but *extending* scopes doesn't imply inheriting tasks and settings.
 This needs to be done manually.
 Append this to the ``app`` project.

 .. code-block :: scala